Veliko Tarnovo: Bridges

 The Stambolov bridge is an arch bridge, designed by an Italian architect, Giovanni Musutti (also the designer of the Monument to Vasil Levski).
 It was constructed in 1897.
-Bishop's (Vladishki's) bridge is the oldest bridge, built around the 1800s in Asenova mahava (Old town).
-The king's bridge (also known as Stone bridge) was constructed in 1930 in Asenova mahala, as a connection to Veliko Tarnovo - Gorna Oryahovitsa.
+Bishop's (Vladishki's) bridge is the oldest bridge in the town, built around the 1800s in Asenova mahava (Old town).
+The King's bridge (also known as Stone bridge) was constructed in 1930 in Asenova mahala, as a connection to Veliko Tarnovo - Gorna Oryahovitsa.

 Cafes, pubs and eating houses

 The Red Café and the Tabashko Café were among the most famous in the city in the late 19th and early 20th centuries.
 They offered coffee of several types.
 Pubs were one of the main places where socio-political life was shared.
 In addition to various types of alcoholic beverages, various types of games were played in them and some of them turned into casinos in the evening.
 Famous pubs in Tarnovo were "Pri Gornaka", "Pri Shumelata" and "Pri Rusevcheto".